-They say that even objects have a soul.
-A piece of wood bears the traces of its previous life, embarking on a new one, reincarnating as a utility and leaving behind its peers and sailing into a new life.
+They say that even objects have a soul, not only living beings.
+A piece of wood bears the traces of its previous life, embarking on a new one, reincarnating as a utility, leaving behind its peers, going full sail into a new life.
 Be it a match, or a scepter, or a pen; it will continue being.

 But does it have a gender?

 God created man, says the Bible, and the woman is part of a man, substance of its substance.
 Biology says that gender is determined by chromosomes, selfish genes, randomness, or — these days — human intervention.
 Gender identities are socially constructed, they say, and there is nothing “natural” about it.
 Everything is the work of man, a product of his hand as well as his mind.